Hafslund: Hafslund Manor

 The first public record of Hafslund dates to 1344, at which time the farm was crown property.
 Hafslund Manor dates from 1761.
 The manor house is located at the old Sandesund ferry site.
-It was built after the earlier Baroque building burned down in the autumn of 1757.
-Hafslund Manor has well-preserved buildings and interiors.
-The main buildings were restored in 1937.
-Hafslund Manor is now a protected monument.
-The manor is owned by the industrial group Hafslund ASA with the main building used for meetings and representation by the Hafslund Group.
+It was built after an earlier Baroque building burned down in the autumn of 1757, and has well-preserved buildings and interiors.
+The main buildings were restored in 1937 and it is now a protected monument.
+It is owned by the industrial group Hafslund ASA, with the main building used for its meetings.